What is Education Foundation of Jackson Hole’s Role in TCSD School Fundraisers?

 • The application itself is quick and easy.
 The approval process depends on the level of your financial goal and can take anywhere from one week to one month; please plan accordingly.
 Get required approvals as follows depending on how much you plan to raise:

-• Donations made directly to the Fund for Public Education or through the Donatebutton on our website, incur a 2.5% administrative fee.
-There is a 12.5% administrative fee that is attached to school fundraisers housed on the Rally Up platform.
+• Donations for student activities or school designated activities made directly to the Education Foundation of Jackson Hole (EFJH) or through the “Donate” button on the EFJH website, incur a 2.5% administrative fee.
+Additionally, there is a 12.5% fee to utilize the RallyUp platform.

-• The Education Foundation of Jackson Hole is a 501(c)3 nonprofit school foundation and all gifts we receive are tax deductible to the extent allowed by law.
+• The Education Foundation of Jackson Hole is a 501(c)(3) nonprofit school foundation and all gifts we receive are tax deductible to the extent allowed by law.
 The deductibility of raffle tickets and auction items is dependent upon the value of the prize, the number of tickets purchased, and/or the amount bid.
 Donors are always welcome to contact us for more information.

 • The Education Foundation of Jackson Hole is here to support you.
 Have fun, and together we can make great things happen for kids and schools.